Cardiothoracic Robotic Surgery

 Robotic-assisted cardiothoracic procedures

-Cardiothoracic surgeons also perform arrythmia, pericardial, and lead placement robotic-assisted procedures.
+Cardiothoracic surgeons also perform arrhythmia, pericardial, and lead placement robotic-assisted procedures.

 Robotic-assisted surgery